dimitriwalters/data-structures/README.md

 # data-structures

-Implementation of commonly used data structures, written in C++.
+Implementation of commonly used data structures, written in C++ and JavaScript.